mattia-hulathduwage/HHCO-Employee-Management-System/README.md

 # HHCO-Employee-Management-System

-This repository contains UML diagrams for the HHCO Employee Management System, including ER, class, sequence, and use case diagrams.
-These diagrams outline the system's architecture, relationships, and interactions, providing a clear blueprint for development and understanding.
+This repository contains the comprehensive set of UML diagrams for the HHCO Employee Management System.
+It includes:

+ER Diagram: Illustrating the relationships between entities in the system.
+Class Diagram: Defining the structure of the system by showing classes, attributes, and relationships.
+Sequence Diagram: Detailing the flow of messages and interactions between system components.
+Use Case Diagram: Representing the key use cases and actors involved in the system.
+These diagrams provide a blueprint for designing and understanding the architecture of the HHCO Employee Management System.